Peddimore Hall

-Peddimore Hall is a manor house in the Walmley area of Sutton Coldfield in Birmingham, West Midlands, England.
+Peddimore Hall is a manor house in the Minworth, Peddimore area of Sutton Coldfield in Birmingham, West Midlands, England.
 It is a Scheduled Ancient Monument and a Grade II listed building.
 It is now in use as a private residence.

 Peddimore was first mentioned in 1281 when it was conveyed by Thomas Arden of Ratley to Hugh de Vienne and subsequently to Thomas and Rose de Arden of Hanwell in 1286.
 In 1288, the owners of Peddimore Hall were allowed by the Earl of Warwick, William de Beauchamp to fish in Ebrook (now Plants Brook) on his land, allow his pigs to roam in the woods and was allowed to remove timber for building reparations.